 The bonds, which are Carmel Redevelopment Authority lease rental bonds, will not lead to an increase in the city’s tax rate, which is 78.77 cents per $100 of assessed property value.
-Because Carmel’s total assessed value rose 14 percent in the last year, the city can fund the bonds through a 5-cent special benefits tax that will leave the city’s total tax rate flat, according to Heidi Amspaugh, a financial consultant with Bakery Tilly Municipal Advisors.
+Because Carmel’s total assessed value rose 14 percent in the last year, the city can fund the bonds through a 5-cent special benefits tax that will leave the city’s total tax rate flat, according to Heidi Amspaugh, a financial consultant with Baker Tilly Municipal Advisors.

 Overall tax bills, however, are likely to rise for many residents because the assessed values of most Carmel properties increased in the last year.
 Although the state’s residential tax caps limit some of the increase, the school district referendum is not included in the cap.

 - The completion of various multi-use paths along existing roads to fill in gaps in the path system

 - Monon Square infrastructure improvements